Claude Code Is One Tool With Four Different Personalities

 Match Tool to Task

 The mistake I made early on was treating all four environments as interchangeable.
+They're not.

 Stop expecting one environment to do everything.
 Start choosing the right personality for the job.